cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - cyber Admin: A Telegram bot used in the fuckgoogle channel
 - cyber Node: Nodes held by the congress DAO
 - cyber.page: The gateway application for cyber which showcases the ability of the protocol
-- cyber~Auction: The auction is part of the distribution games of cyber in which users donate to cyber~Foundtion during a very long auction
+- cyber\~Auction: The auction is part of the distribution games of cyber in which users donate ETH to cyber\~Foundation during a very long auction
-- cyber~Congress: The DAO that is launching cyber
+- cyber\~Congress: The DAO that is launching cyber
-- cyber~Ecosytem: Referring to the part of cyber that is working with the community
+- cyber\~Ecosytem: Referring to the part of cyber that is working with the community
-- cyber~Foundation: The DAO that will govern cyber
+- cyber\~Foundation: The DAO that will govern cyber
-- cyber~FundClassic: The investment fund that will look for projects wanting to build on cyber and help them
+- cyber\~FundClassic: The investment fund that will look for projects wanting to build on cyber and help them
-- cyber~Metagalaxy: The name of all the parts of cyber together
+- cyber\~Metagalaxy: The name of all the parts of cyber together
-- cyber~Rank: The ranking mechanism of cyber
+- cyber\~Rank: The ranking mechanism of cyber
-- cyb~Snap The metamask based extension that can be used to link, like a wallet, etc
+- cyb\~Snap The metamask based extension that can be used to link, like a wallet, etc
-- cyb~Virus: An outdated extension that was used to download pages into IPFS and create links
+- cyb\~Virus: An outdated extension that was used to download pages into IPFS and create links
-- cyber~Wednsday: The name of cybers dev logs
+- cyber\~Wednsday: The name of cybers dev logs (abandoned)
 - cyberd: The name of cybers main repository.
 The protocol engine itself
 - cyberindex: Cybers database that parses (indexes) the chain in realtime
 - cyberlink: Hyperlink v.
 2.0.
 A link between two CIDs enriched semantically